nf-core/pathogensurveillance/README.md

 ### Input format

-The primary input to the pipeline is a CSV (comma comma-separated value) file, specified using the `--sample_data` option.
+The primary input to the pipeline is a TSV (tab-separated value) or CSV (comma comma-separated value) file, specified using the `--sample_data` option.
-This can be made in a spreadsheet program like LibreOffice Calc or Microsoft Excel by exporting to CSV.
+This can be made in a spreadsheet program like LibreOffice Calc or Microsoft Excel by exporting to TSV.
 Columns can be in any order and unneeded columns can be left out or left blank.
 Column names are case insensitive and spaces are equivalent to underscores and can be left out.
 Only a single column containing either paths to raw sequence data, SRA (Sequence Read Archive) accessions, or NCBI queries to search the SRA is required and each sample can have values in different columns.